utdata/rwd-mastery-assignments/billboard-hits/rubric-detailed-wb.md

 So, Taylor Swift is the top queen of pop.
 (Don't worry, Madonna makes an appearance later).
 But who has had the most No. 1 songs on the charts?
 Any guesses?

 - Start a new tab and call it **No. 1**.
-- Use the **Start from tab** function and again use **Import**.
+- Use the **Start from tab** function and again start from the **Import** tab.

 ### Filtering data

 To get our answer, we need to consider only No. 1 songs from our table.
-We'll do this from another [Basic Function of Data Journalism]() (LINK TK), **filter**.
+We'll do this using another [Basic Function of Data Journalism]() (LINK TK), a **filter**.
 We'll take the list of songs at any position and we'll choose only the songs that have "1" as their `Week Position`.
 (Or we could use `Peak Position` since you can't get any "higher" than No. 1.)

 There are two types of filters in Workbench: **Filter by condition** and **Filter by value**.

-Filter by condition allows you to define a rule that must be true to keep or delete rows, and the rule set depends on the kinds of data.
-You can filter before or after dates, greater than or less than numbers, and pick characters out of text.
+_Filter by condition_ allows you to define a rule that must be true to keep or delete rows, and the rules you can set depend on the datatype.
+You can filter before or after dates, greater than or less than numbers, and pick characters out of text, etc.

-Filter by value allows you to pick from the values in a column, typically handy when there are a limited number of selections.
-(There are way too many Performers in our data to use this here.)
+_Filter by value_ allows you to pick from the values in a column, typically handy when there are a limited number of selections.
 It can be very precise, though, where filter by condition can sometimes catch or exclude unwanted values if you aren't careful defining your rules.

 - Start a new step and choose **Filter by condition**.
   - In the **IF** field, select the `Week Position` column.